 Other Insurance Products Offered by Allstate Insurance

 - Homeowners Insurance: Allstate’s home insurance offers a versatile range of coverage options so that you and your family can stay safe from damage or theft.
-Coverage options include dwelling coverage (which includes the walls and roof of your home), coverage for other structures like sheds, personal property coverage, mobile or manufactured home insurance, HostAdvantage (which covers your personal property when you’re home-sharing) as well as many other add-ons to your policy.
+Coverage options include dwelling coverage (which consists of the walls and roof of your home), coverage for other structures like sheds, personal property coverage, mobile or manufactured home insurance, HostAdvantage (which covers your personal property when you’re home-sharing), and many other add-ons to your policy.
 And if you’re looking to save, bundling your home and auto insurance can help you save up to 25% with Allstate.
-See how Allstate stacks up in terms of home and auto bundles.

 - Renters Insurance: Maybe you don’t own property—but you rent a property that contains many of your valuables.
 Luckily Allstate offers affordable renters insurance options.
 And if you rent, you can bundle your auto and renters insurance to save with Allstate’s Multi-Policy Discount.

 - Life Insurance: Allstate ensures your family is secure in the event of a loss, offering policies that will cover medical bills, funeral costs, mortgage and rent costs, college tuition costs, and plenty of other living expenses.
 Allstate’s life insurance policies come in three levels: term life, universal life, and whole life insurance.
 Bundling auto and life insurance can lead to savings when you work with Allstate.

 - Motorcycle Insurance: Your bike can be an important source of escape, so you probably want to make sure you and your motorcycle are covered every time you hit the open road.

 - RV Insurance: Your RV might be the site of countless family memories.
 That’s why Allstate offers a wide range of protection for RVs, including liability insurance, collision insurance, towing and labor costs, and much more.